-Growing up in a family that loves to cook and eat, Kary caught the culinary bug early on and was her mother’s little helper in their family-owned Eastern European Deli.
+Growing up in a family that loves to cook and eat, Kary caught the culinary bug early on and was her mother’s little helper in their family owned Eastern European Deli.
 The family moved on to their next culinary venture and opened a successful catering company.
-Operating out of their home’s basement, Kary would never be far from the action and always loved helping to roll meatballs, cut bread and even wrap the veggie and fruit platters.
+Operating out of their home’s basement, Kary was never be far from the action and loved helping to roll meatballs, cut bread, and even wrap the veggie and fruit platters.

-Not only did Kary have a passion for cooking at a young age, but she also skated competitively and enjoyed traveling – spending many summers visiting family in British Columbia, Canada.
+Cooking wasn’t Kary’s only passion when she was younger, she also skated competitively and enjoyed traveling, spending many summers visiting family in British Columbia, Canada.